 But as far as protecting yourself from the environment and gaining the water you need to survive, following are three multipurpose items that you should try to never be without:

-- Thick garbage bags.
+- Space Blanket or thick garbage bags.
 Uses include a rain poncho, sleeping bag, shade from the sun, an additional bag for holding gear and other items, an emergency buoyancy device, tying off a wound to lessen bleeding, an emergency shelter (with the help of cord), liner for shoes and boots, a water collector or carrier, a solar still, and keeping wet clothes or gear separate.

-- Strong cord, such as paracord or parachute cord.
+- Paracord.
 Uses include shoelaces, a fishing line, lashing sticks for shelters, restraining a human or animal, towing branches for fires, wrapping handles for easier carrying, a weapon when tied to a heavy object, strapping various items to a load-bearing object, and securing doors.

 If you want to put yourself in the best possible position to survive when stuck in the worst conditions, those three items will help you.
 Try not to ever be without them.